cghayes99/fabrica-artem/documents/Potential-Applications-brainstorming.md

 - make characters appear in different poses, places with one full image and many sketches

 ### turn kids drawings into higher art

+### create peronalized decals, vinals, wallpaper, curtains, coffee mugs, posters

+### scan home storage/garden bed and use machine to reimagine organization of items

+### use words, phrases, or quotes as style and doodles of places or things as content to make word art
+- neighborhood maps with neighborhood names
+- face of darth vader with his lines from movies

 `doodle --style train-house.jpg --content sketch-house.jpg --output render-house.png --device=cpu --phases=4 --iterations=40`